minchinweb/docker-ddns/Readme.md

 For the URL you want to update, there will be a "Remote IP Key" listed.

-Then, supply the needed environmental varaibles in your `docker-compose.yaml`
+Then, supply the needed environmental variables in your `docker-compose.yaml`
 file:

       ddns:
-        image: minchinweb/ddns
+        image: ghcr.io/minchinweb/ddns:1
         restart: unless-stopped
         environment:
           - PUID=${PUID}